 Machinery and equipment (M&E) that is used for processing or manufacturing is assessed at the stipulated regulatory level as per the Alberta Machinery and Equipment Minister's Guidelines.
 This category includes properties such as gas plants, gas and oilfield installations (which are now Dl properties) and manufacturing facilities (which are non-DI Properties).
 The majority of the M&E assessment in Lacombe County would be included as DI property.

-Linear properties include electric transmissions lines, telephone, and telecommunications equipment, oil and gas wells, pipelines, towers, power generation and cable.
-In 2018 Railway property is now included as linear property.
+Linear properties include electric transmissions lines, telephone, and telecommunications equipment, oil and gas wells, pipelines, railway, towers, power generation and cable.
 Linear property is assessed by provincial assessors using regulated rates and depreciation schedules which apply specifically to this property.
 All linear property in Lacombe County is included as DI Property.

 Farm properties often contain several assessment classes.
 If the property contains a residence, then the residence along with the first 3.00 acres will be assessed at market value, as if it were a 3.00 acre subdivided parcel.
 These values are classified as residential on your notice.
 If there is a commercial or industrial operation on the property, all buildings and improvements and the land area used for the operation will be assessed at market value.
 These values will be classified as non-residential.
 If there is M&E used in these operations, the M&E will be assessed based on regulated rates and the assessment will be classified as M&E. The farmland is valued based on agricultural values and is classified as farmland.
 Farm buildings are exempt from assessment and taxation to the extent that they are used for farming purposes.